 At JMSU, Student Officer Elections are your chance to shape the future of our university.
 By standing as a candidate or casting your vote, you help build a fairer, stronger, and more inclusive student community.
 Whether you want to improve wellbeing, champion equality, or drive positive change, elections give you the platform to lead with integrity and impact.
 Our process is open, supportive, and designed to ensure every student’s voice is heard and respected, so you can help shape the JMSU you want to see.

-Nominations open on 20th January — be the voice that represents your fellow students.
+Nominations close on 13th February — be the voice that represents your fellow students.
 Whether you want to nominate yourself or encourage a friend who would make a great leader, this is your chance to shape the future of JMSU.

 The Student Officers you elect represent students all LJMU students, lead key initiatives, and drive change on issues like cost of living, wellbeing, course quality, events, and inclusion.